-Prerequisite: Manufacturing and Machine Technology 1, NTC Director approval ividi ille Robotics 1 Cleuit Gi.
-5 10, 11, 12 Course.
-3021 Marine Robotics 1 Credit Gr.
-9 10, 11, 12 Course: 5821 1 -- ----------------- ---------- ------------------ -------------- ---
+Prerequisite: Manufacturing and Machine Technology 1, NTC Director approval

+Marine Robotics 1 Credit Gr.
+9 10, 11, 12 Course: 5821 ----------------- ---------- ------------------ --------------

 This course will introduce students to the world of robotics.
 Students will engage in hands-on, problem-solving activities with a team approach to develop a working underwater robot.
 The objective of this course is to introduce the basic concepts in robotics, focusing on design, building and testing of mobile robots applying current state-of-the-art research and application.
 Students will gain an introductory understanding in Programming and Microprocessor technology.
 Course information will be tied to lab experiments as students work in teams to build and test underwater robots, culminating in an end-of-course robot contest.